Imaad18/Calculator-using-numpy/README.md

 - **Trigonometric Functions**: Compute the sine, cosine, and tangent of array values in radians.
 - **Error Handling**: Handles division by zero errors and matrix size mismatches.

+# App.py:
+It contains code which you can use to deploy web app on streamlit.

+# Calculator.py:
+It is simpler version of App.py to just have a basic idea of code.

 ## Installation

 To use this calculator, ensure you have Python installed on your system.
 You'll also need to install the `numpy` library.
 You can install the required dependencies by running the following command: